CostaLab/PILOT/docs/source/Kidney_clusters.md

-##### Statistical tests
+##### Evaluation of the association of estimated subgroups with experimental factor:
+A very important question is if PILOT analysis is affected by experimental artefacts (location of tissues, batch processing).
+To evaluate this, we use ANOVA statistics and  Chi-Squared correlation to check any association between any variables describing the found clusters.

-For categorical variables, this is based on Chi-Squared statistics on cluster analysis  while for numerical variables this is based on ANOVA for clustering analysis.
-For these functions, provide the sample_col as the Sample/Patient column and your interested variables.
-Of note, these functions show just the significant variables (p-values) and ignore the insignificant ones.
+To run these functions, provide the sample_col as the Sample/Patient column and your interested variables.
+Of note, these functions show just the significant variables (p-value < 0.05).

 ##### Categorical variables